muukii/playground/swift/PinFlexLayoutPlayground/Pods/FlexLayout/README.md

 3. Flexbox item's properties

 :pushpin: This document is a guide that explains how to use FlexLayout.
-You can also checks the [**FlexLayout's API documentation**](https://lucdion.github.io/FlexLayout/1.1/Classes/Flex.html).
+You can also checks the [**FlexLayout's API documentation**](https://layoutBox.github.io/FlexLayout/1.1/Classes/Flex.html).

 <br>

+<a name="create_modify_define_containers"></a>
-## 1. Creation, modification and definition of flexbox items <a name="create_modify_define_containers"></a>
+## 1. Creation, modification and definition of flexbox items

 ### addItem(:UIView)
 - Applies to: `flex containers`